zlatko-minev/pyEPR/pyEPR/README.md

 Contains the core analysis and run functions.

 ##### toolbox
-Module  that contains key and utility modues used in pyEPR.
+Module  that contains key and utility modules used in pyEPR.
-- plotting: useful in visualizaiton and analysis.
+- plotting: useful in visualization and analysis.
 - pythonic:  useful pythonic functions
 - report: used to plot reports